juliusfrost/BU-Registration-Bot/README.md

 ## Installation
-Clone the repository to Desktop or Download zip and extract Make sure you have Python installed with Anaconda
+Clone the repository to Desktop or Download ZIP and extract
+Make sure you have Python installed with Anaconda

 Using Anaconda, run this command